Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 Jump to:

-I hate to break it to you, but most funeral potato recipes are not actually gluten-free due to most having some sort of canned soup and are usually topped with cornflakes cereal, which is NOT gluten-free either.
+I hate to break it to you, but most funeral potato recipes are not gluten-free due to most having some canned soup and are usually topped with cornflakes cereal, which is NOT gluten-free either.
 This includes the Cracker Barrel hashbrown casserole.

-Don't worry, though; it's easy to make completely gluten-free cheesy funeral-style potatoes with just a few simple swaps by making our own cheesy version of a gluten-free condensed soup and a delicious gluten-free topping that might surprise you.
+Don't worry; it's easy to make gluten-free cheesy funeral-style potatoes with just a few simple swaps by making our cheesy version of a gluten-free condensed soup and a delicious gluten-free topping that might surprise you.

 Here are the ingredients you'll need to make this cheesy potato casserole.

-- Chicken Stock - Make sure you are using gluten-free chicken stock to keep these cheesy potatoes gluten-free.
+- Chicken Stock - Make sure you use gluten-free chicken stock to keep these cheesy potatoes gluten-free.
 You can also use a vegetable to stock to make this a vegetarian casserole.

 - Frozen Potatoes - I find the texture the best when I use frozen diced potatoes, but you can also use frozen shredded hashbrowns.
 Just make sure you buy gluten-free ones.
 Brands like Ore-Ida and Simply Potatoes frozen potatoes are labeled gluten-free.

-- Cheddar Cheese - I prefer to use a sharper cheddar cheese that I shred from the block for the best flavor and texture.
-Not all shredded cheese products at the store are gluten-free due to anticaking ingredients, so make sure if you are using pre-shredded cheese that it is gluten-free.
+- Cheddar Cheese - I prefer a sharper cheddar cheese that I shred from the block for the best flavor and texture.
+Not all sliced cheese products at the store are gluten-free due to anticaking ingredients, so make sure they are gluten-free if you use pre-shredded cheese.

-- Onion - Yellow onion is my favorite to use as it adds a bit more sweetness to these cheesy potatoes than a white onion does.
+- Onion - Yellow onion is my favorite as it adds more sweetness to these cheesy potatoes than white onion.

 - Butter - You can use salted or unsalted, depending on your preference.